jsacoba/pai789_finalproject/script1-wri_data/readme.md

 19. Save cleaned data sets.
 Save the cleaned WRI data set by calling `.to_csv()` to `wri16_to_20`.
 Use the filename `wri16to20_clean.csv`.
 Then save the mapping  file by calling `.to_csv()` to `mapping_wri` and use the filename `mapping_wri_clean.csv`. he data cleaned data set contains the following columns:

-      `iso3`            - refers to the UN 3-letter alpha code for countries.
+      `iso3`            - refers to the ISO 3-letter alpha code for countries.

       `Country`         - country name as reported in the 2020 World Risk Index report.